Eight Ideas for Solo-parenting Time With Children in Quarantine

 This is why it’s best to become creative with your approach to fitness.
 See if there are some cardio dance classes for children on sites like YouTube.
 Plenty of apps teach children how to learn different dances.
 If you have a yard, let the children outside to jump rope, play catch or play in an inflatable swimming pool.
 Try to make sure the children get at least an hour of dedicated physical exercise every day.
 Dancing, hopscotch and soccer are excellent options.
 It might be best to avoid playgrounds and pools where there’s a chance of contact with others who might be asymptomatic.

-As you juggle the tasks of keeping your children busy with remaining efficient in your divorce proceedings, your legal advocate plays a major role in how successful you’ll be.
+As you juggle the tasks of keeping your children busy during parenting time with remaining efficient in your divorce proceedings, your legal advocate plays a major role in how successful you’ll be.
 If you’re in the Redbanks or Watchung, New Jersey, area and you’re looking for a divorce attorney to help you navigate the process, Lawrence Law Firm provides services in divorce and family law.
 For more information on how we can help you, contact us today via our website or by phone at (908) 645-1000.